 “I mean this café was not opened for commercial purposes originally.
 The primary purpose was to get guests to sit on the floor so that they can appreciate the best view of the garden.”

 The Tora-san Museum

 The Tora-san Museum is located right next door to Yamamoto-tei.
 This is a place where you can be immersed in the world of Otoko wa Tsurai yo.
-In the area just beyond the entrance, you can see the props and other items that were actually used on set, like a megaphone, a clapperboard, and the chair on which the director Yoji Mamada often sat.
+In the area just beyond the entrance, you can see the props and other items from the actual movies.
+They include a megaphone, a clapperboard, and the chair on which the director Yoji Mamada often sat.
 The highlight is the exhibit of the interior of Kurumaya Kusa-dango Shop (Tora-san’s home in Shibamata).
-This set is the real one used in many of the Tora-san movies, having been transferred straight from the Shochiku’s Ofuna studio in Kamakura (after it stopped operation on June 30, 2000).
+This set is the real one used in many of the Tora-san movies.
+People transferred the set straight from the Shochiku’s Ofuna studio in Kamakura (after it stopped operation on June 30, 2000).

 Getting There (English Map)

 As I said above, many people start exploring Katsushika Shibamata after taking the Kaisei Kanamachi Line to Shibamata Station.
 Featured in many Tora-san movies, this station itself is an iconic place for fans.
 If you come by car, there is a large parking lot along the Edogawa River from which most of the popular spots in Shibamata are within easy walking distance.